eumel8/wallabag-checklinks/README.md

 This Github Action will check all weblinks of your [Wallabag](https://www.wallabag.org)  instance.
 Dead link will mark as dead (tag).

 Run this action once or periodically.
-See [Example](./.github/workflows/wallabag-checklinks.yml) for usage.
+See [Example](./.github/workflows/wallabag-checklinks.yml) for usage or below.

 Requires following secrets in your Github repository: